A 1970 children's novel written by E. B. White.

-One day on a Canadian lake, a cob (male swan) and a pen (female swan) are saved by a boy named Sam from a fox.
-Sam is allowed to watch the swans' cygnets (baby swans) hatch, and it is discovered that one of them is mute.
-Instead of chirping to greet him, the mute cygnet pulls Sam's shoelace.
+One day on a Canadian lake, a cob (male swan) and a pen (female swan) are rescued from a fox by a young boy named Sam Beaver.
+Sam is allowed to watch the swans' cygnets hatch, and he discovers that one of them is mute; instead of chirping to greet him, the mute cygnet pulls on Sam's shoelace.
 Awww.
 Thus begins an Odd Friendship between swan and boy.

 This work provides examples of:

 - All of the Other Reindeer: Due to Lost in Translation.
 Louis is mute, and Serena can't read, so his attempts to talk to her fall flat and she assumes he's not interested in her.
 In the film, Louis is bullied by most of his peers and treated with shame by older swans, including his father.

 - Amazing Technicolor Wildlife: To a lesser extent.
 In the film a lot of swans have some additional color on their feathers besides white.
 For instance, Louis has yellow, his sisters have peach pink and green, and Boyd has bright red.